 The second reason marital separation is potentially unbiblical is given in 1 Corinthians 7:1-5.
 This passage tells us that a husband and wife can abstain from sexual relations for only one reason – to devote themselves to prayer.

 Now concerning the things about which you wrote, it is good for a man not to touch a woman.
 But because of immoralities, each man is to have his own wife, and each woman is to have her own husband.
 The husband must fulfill his duty to his wife, and likewise also the wife to her husband.
 The wife does not have authority over her own body, but the husband does; and likewise also the husband does not have authority over his own body, but the wife does.
 Stop depriving one another, except by agreement for a time, so that you may devote yourselves to prayer, and come together again so that Satan will not tempt you because of your lack of self-control.
-1 Cor.
-7:1–5 (NASB)
+1 Corinthians 7:1–5 (NASB)

 Otherwise, they should willingly give themselves sexually to the other partner.
 That means separation, if it occurs, must be short and should be a time for prayer and Bible study.
 The separation should have an end date of weeks rather than months, and the couple should be in serious prayer.